Rana Abdelhamid: 2022 U.S. House campaign

 On April 14, 2021, Abdelhamid announced her candidacy for the 2022 U.S. House of Representatives election in New York's 12th congressional district against incumbent Carolyn Maloney.
 She was endorsed by progressive group Justice Democrats, as well as New York City Comptroller Brad Lander.
 During her campaign, Abdelhamid criticized incumbent Maloney for wearing a burqa in a speech to illustrate the oppression of women in Afghanistan.
-According to Abdelhamid, oppression of Afghan women is an "Islamophobic narrative" meant "to justify American wars" and that these individuals don't actually require support or "saving".
+According to Abdelhamid, the idea that Afghan women need to be saved is an "Islamophobic narrative" weaponizing Muslim identity "to justify American wars.".